 During the year ended September 30, 2015, Castro County entered into a 10 year property tax abatement agreement with a business under the Texas Property Redevelopment and Tax Abatement Act.
 Under the Act, localities may grant tax abatement of up to 100 percent of a business' property tax bill for the purpose of attracting or retaining business within the jurisdictions.
 The abatement may be granted to any business located within or promising to relocate to Castro County.
 To be eligible the Company agreed to construct improvements consisting of a wind power facility with a minimum capacity of 100 megawatts and a currently anticipated capacity of approximately 200 megawatts of overall Turbine Nameplate Capacity.
 In addition, the project will add at least \$1,000,000 to the tax roll and create no fewer than 3 new permanent full-time jobs.
 The Chief Appraiser will determine the certified appraised value annually pursuant to the terms of the abatement under this agreement.
 The amount of the abatement will automatically be deducted from the property owner's tax bill.
 In the event of default the County shall use the certified appraised values which were abated to determine the taxes due.
-In addition to the commitments for eligibility the Company has agreed to make payments in lieu of taxes annually in the amount of \$2,000 per megawatt of turbine nameplate capacity during the abatement period, this has not resulted in a payment to County as of September 30, 2017 as the Company has not presented a Certificate of Completed Construction to the County.
+In addition to the commitments for eligibility the Company has agreed to make payments in lieu of taxes annually in the amount of \$2,000 per megawatt of turbine nameplate capacity during the abatement period, this resulted in payments in lieu of taxes for the current year of \$552,000.